rangerscience/data_spec/README.md

 Refinements
 -------
+Defined in `DataSpec::Refinements`; to use, `using DataSpec::Refinements`

 * `Array.tree_walk_with_self{|(key, value), array| ... }`
 * `Array.deep_include? sub_array`
 * `Hash.tree_walk_with_self{|(key, value), hash| ... }`
 * `Hash.deep_include? sub_hash`

 `tree_walk_with_self` allows you to apply a block to every key/value pair in the hash or array, traversing recursively.
-The final value is the current node: `hash[key] == value`  - this allows you to alter the values of the hash during traversal.
+The third yielded value is the current node: `hash[key] == value`  - this allows you to alter the values of the hash during traversal.

 `Array.deep_include? sub_array` simply does `(sub_array - self).empty?`, which is true when all elements of the sub-array
 are present in `self`